-Two men in their 20s with COVID-19 declined their legal next of kin as surrogate decision-maker.
-The restriction on hospital visitors made impossible the usual process of notarizing DPOA-HC (durable power-of-attorney for healthcare) forms.
+Two men in their 20s with COVID-19 declined their legal next of kin as surrogate decision maker.
+The restriction on hospital visitors made impossible the usual process of notarizing durable power of attorney for health care (DPOA-HC) forms.
 An emergency institutional policy change and the creative idea of using carbon copy paper allowed both patients to complete DPOA-HC forms before being intubated.

-Advance care planning (ACP) conversations, including designating a DPOA-HC, are ideally done in non-emergent situations using a shared decision-making approach.
-Then later if a patient has new or advancing illness, their wishes can then be confirmed or re-addressed.
-Previously identified barriers to this process include lack of time during patient visits, billing, clinician and patient discomfort and lack of resources, and difficulties with documenting and accessing ACP documents.2-9 New challenges and new opportunities for ACP have arisen from the COVID-19 pandemic, both due to the complexities of the illness and expedited changes in some of the stagnancies in the healthcare system.
+Advance care planning (ACP) conversations, including designating a DPOA-HC, are ideally done in nonemergent situations using a shared decisionmaking approach.
+If a patient has new or advancing illness later, his or her wishes can then be confirmed or readdressed.
+Previously identified barriers to this process include lack of time during patient visits, billing, clinician and patient discomfort and lack of resources, and difficulties with documenting and accessing ACP documents.2-9 New challenges and new opportunities for ACP have arisen from the COVID-19 pandemic, both due to the complexities of the illness and expedited changes in some of the stagnancies in the health care system.

-The COVID-19 pandemic heightens the urgency for having ACP conversations.
-The shared risk for COVID-19 that all people face, new increase in cases across the United States, and the possibility of rapid decline like the two men experienced, bring urgency to ACP conversations in patients who are hospitalized or in the outpatient setting with COVID-19 or unrelated diagnoses.
-ACP experts recommend that all adults designate a healthcare surrogate decision-maker and complete an advance directive form.
+The COVID-19 Pandemic Heightens the Urgency for Having ACP Conversations

+The shared risk for COVID-19 that all people face, new increases in cases across the United States, and the possibility of rapid decline like the 2 men experienced bring urgency to ACP conversations in patients who are hospitalized or in the outpatient setting with COVID-19 or unrelated diagnoses.
+ACP experts recommend that all adults designate a health care surrogate decision maker and complete an advance directive form.
 Clinicians may choose to base having ACP conversations on prognosis due to time constraints.
 Given the high morbidity and mortality, potential for rapid decline, and many uncertainties associated with COVID-19 illness, it would be beneficial to encourage all adult patients to discuss and document their wishes for their medical care.